-The concept of elasticity has immense importance in consumer's consumption decisions, businessmen's pricing strategies, government policies (such as taxation), and international trade (such as the term of trade between two countries).
+The concept of elasticity is of immense importance in consumers' consumption decisions, businessmen's pricing strategies, government policies (such as taxation), and international trade (such as the terms of trade between two countries).

-Elasticity measures responsiveness of percentage change in quantity demanded (or supplied) to a percentage change in a variable (such as own price, prices of other goods, and income).
+Elasticity measures the responsiveness of the percentage change in quantity demanded (or supplied) to a percentage change in a variable (such as own price, prices of other goods, and income).

-Can we use slope of the curve to measure the elasticity?
+Is it appropriate to use the slope of the curve to measure the elasticity?
 No, because a change in scale can make a curve look flatter or steeper without altering absolute responsiveness.
 Thus, changing units (say from a dollar to a cent) will alter the slope.
 For this reason, economists use a unitless measure to measure the elasticity.